MapsPeople/docs/src/various/display-rules.md

 The "Icon" section contains options related to the appearance of the Icon.

-1. Visibility - Controls whether the Icon is visible on the map or not.
+1. Visibility - Controls whether the Icon is visible on the map.
 1. Zoom from - Sets the minimum Zoom Level at which the Icon is visible.
 1. Zoom to - Sets the maximum Zoom Level at which the Icon is visible.
 1. Icon - Use the Icon Manager to control which Icon is shown on the map.